-There are some other Alabama boating laws you should be aware of, for example, PFD (personal flotation device) or lifejacket laws.
-Also, boats longer than 16 feet need at least one U.S. Coast Guard-approved seat cushion or ring buoy Type IV PFD.
+Also, you should be aware of some other Alabama boating laws, for example, PFD (personal flotation device) or lifejacket laws.
+And boats longer than 16 feet need at least one U.S. Coast Guard-approved seat cushion or ring buoy Type IV PFD.

 Registering a Boat in Alabama

 The boating laws in Alabama are regulated by the Department of Natural Resources Marine Police Division.

 All types of boats using motors, including electric, gasoline, or diesel motors, mainly operating on the waters of Alabama, must be registered.
 The vessels that are exempted from the requirements of boat registration include:

 - Boats using the waters of Alabama temporarily but registered in a country outside of the U.S.

 - Boats for rental and non-motorized boats, not including sailboats